torvalds/linux/Documentation/admin-guide/sysfs-rules.rst

 The kernel-exported sysfs exports internal kernel implementation details and depends on internal kernel structures and layout.
-It is agreed upon by the kernel developers that the Linux kernel does not provide a stable internal API.
+It is agreed upon by the kernel developers that the GNU/Linux kernel does not provide a stable internal API.
 Therefore, there are aspects of the sysfs interface that may not be stable across kernel releases.